aythanztdev/prbtcnccd/README.md

-# Technical test.
-Building an api using Symfony / API Platform
+# Building an api using Symfony / API Platform

 ## Requirements
 * MySQL